 2. What is the weather like in Tibet and when is the best time to travel there?

 Generally, weather in Tibet takes some getting used to.
 Summers are cool, and winters are dangerously cold.
 Sun radiation is extremely strong in Tibet.
-Most annual rainfall fall from June to September.
+Most annual rainfall falls from June to September.
 In the Lhasa and Shigatse areas, rains usually come in the evening.
 The best time to visit Tibet is from April to October.
 The best time to visit Mt.
-Everest is May and early October.
+Everest are in May and early October.
 The peak tourism season runs from July 1st to October 15th.

 3. What should I take along with while traveling to Tibet?

 There are many items that visitors are recommended to take with them when they travel to Tibet.
 A personal medical kit, water bottle, sunglasses, sunblock, and a scarf or mask for keeping from blocking dust.
 If you are a photography lover, do not forget your camera, film and batteries, or you will never forgive yourself.

 4. What kind of vehicles are available for getting around Tibet?

 In Lhasa, there are many options for getting around, such as taxis, buses, minibusses, pedicabs and jeeps.
 There are also cars and bikes for rent.
 In more remote areas, the road conditions are not very well developed, making traveling by taxi and bus impossible.
 In this instance, minibusses and jeeps are the only options.